 Have students research allusions in every day life.
 Ask them to identify the product or store, the allusion, and how the advertisement connects to mythology.
 For example:

 Students should take notes to have a resource on hand as well as something as a reference for future lessons.
 Whether you are doing interactive notebooks, having students take notes, or copying the anchor chart to place in a notebook, it is important!
+Students will comprehend the lesson when repeating the information and taking notes.
 Here are examples of interactive notebooking:

 Provide students with an abundance of practice.
 Place simple task cards with context clues and allusions in centers.
 Provide passages with mythological allusions in them and practice finding the meaning to the allusions as a whole group, small group, and also independent work!
 Practice, Practice!

-First, make sure students had enough practice to assess their knowlege.
+First, make sure students had enough practice to assess their knowledge.
 Then provide them with a passage full of mythological allusions.
 Have students use context clues to determine the meaning of each allusion.

 Record students’ assessment scores.
 Later gather a small group of students who may need more practice and record their scores from a second assessment.